usathyan/paper-qa-ui/README.md

 - Per‑document counts: A quick guide to contribution.
 Skews can reveal over‑representation; drill into lower‑represented but high‑score sources for diversity
 - Prompt size (approximate): Indicator of context packed into the model prompt; very large prompts can increase latency
 - Attempts and elapsed: If attempts > 1, the system retried to stabilize quality; elapsed helps anticipate workload scaling
+ - Critique: A non-binding diagnostic to guide further reading; it does not alter the answer

 ## Configurations